Christina DiCarlo – Certified Veterinary Dietician, Chicken Mama & Host of Coffee with the Chicken Ladies Podcast

 Holly Callahan-Kasmala – Freelance Writer, Chicken Mama & Host of Coffee with the Chicken Ladies Podcast

 Have you been oatmeal shamed?
 Not sure if you should be slipping your girls a bit of warm porridge in the morning?
+Wondering if oats are healthy for chickens?
 Have no fear – the Chicken Ladies are here to help!
-We’ve done tons of research and we’re going to break down the facts about beta glucans – the part of oatmeal that may cause digestive problems – and what it can and cannot do to your chickens.
+We’ve done tons of research and we’re going to break down the facts about beta glucans – the part of oatmeal that is accused of causing digestive problems – and what it can and cannot do to your chickens.

 What’s a glucan?
 Beta glucans are simply soluble fiber.
 At first it sounds a bit scary and just a bit too much like “gluten.”
 And we now know that much of the human population can have serious reactions to gluten.
 But beta glucans, as soluble fiber, are an integral, even beneficial, component of your flock’s feed.
 That’s right.
 Your chickens are already eating plenty of beta glucans.
 That’s because beta glucans are polysaccharide chains that make up the structural components of cell walls.
 They’re the building blocks of the non-animal world.

 Beta glucans are found in virtually every grain as well as fungi and yeast.
 Wheat, barley, oats, and rye all contain beta glucans.
 Some mix of these grains are found in most every layer pellet or crumble on the market.
 Organic layer, grower, and chick feeds will list all ingredients so that you can see exactly which grains your ladies and gents are eating.
 But if you check the labels of the big commercial feed brands you’re likely to see ingredients listed vaguely as “grain” or “grain byproducts.”
 These are generally wheat, oats, and barley as they’re the most plentiful and accessible cereal grains on the US market.